A IS FOR AGRICULTURE & ARCHAEOLOGY

 New Zealand has several dozen MOUNTAINS.
 Mountain climbing is a popular activity and New Zealand offers many climbing opportunities.
 The Aoraki Mount Cook region offers classic snow and ice climbs.
 Winter is a good time to climb the North Island’s volcanoes in the Tongariro and Taranaki regions.
 Mount Cook is the highest mountain in the country.

-New Zealand has several OBSERVATORIES and planetariums.
+New Zealand has several OBSERVATORIES.
+Otago Museum has a new planetarium.
+The Museums Wellington has planetarium shows.
+Planetarium North has tours.
 The astronomy attractions in New Zealand are open to the public for telescope viewing and planetarium shows most days and evenings.
 There are many Astronomical Societies.
 The sky is so clear that an International Dark Sky Reserve has been established here - Aoraki Mackenzie – one of only two ‘Gold Level’ reserves in the world.
 In the heart of the Dark Sky Reserve, the view from Mt John is one of the top locations in the world to stargaze and see the Southern Lights

 Over 4 million PEOPLE live in New Zealand and many famous people have called the country their home including Keith Urban, country singer, and Russell Crowe, movie actor.
 Henry Sewell was the first Premier (name later changed to Prime Minister) of New Zealand.

 QUILTING is popular in New Zealand.
 There are many Quilting Guilds and groups throughout the country.
 Auckland has craft and art events including a quilt show.
 There are many Creative Fibre brings together spinners, weavers, knitters, dyers, flax workers, felters, crocheters, free form fibre artists and all other people involved in the use of fibre.